 If you refinance a federal loan into a private loan, you’re no longer eligible for federal loan forgiveness, and you may also forfeit deferment and forbearance options.
 That’s an important distinction if you’re a public-school educator, because you may qualify for partial or entire forgiveness of your federal student loans through Teacher Loan Forgiveness, Public Service Loan Forgiveness or Teacher Loan Cancellation.

-The NEA Student Loan Forgiveness Navigator, powered by Savi, can help easily and accurately assess whether you qualify for free federal forgiveness programs, depending on your current situation.
+The NEA Student Debt Navigator, powered by Savi, can help easily and accurately assess whether you qualify for free federal forgiveness programs, depending on your current situation.

 In addition, almost every state offers a forgiveness program—and many have several, typically requiring work in an underserved community or profession for a certain number of years.